Beasley015/MSAMsims/README.md

 * SansCovsAugmented.R - No covariates, but includes data augmentation to account for 2 nondetected species.
   - augmentsanscovs.txt - BUGS script
   - augsanscovs.rds - output of model with augmented dataset

+* SimWithCovs.R - Currently non-functioning script for a model with covariates but without data augmentation